Medical Marijuana Users in Canada Can Legally Grow Their Own Weed Now

 Morrison, who also suffers from mental health issues, said he wanted his children to be free to grow medical marijuana should they require it in the future.

-Longtime pot activist and patient Tracy Curley told VICE the news was “really, really good” but that she suspects the Crown prosecutor will appeal the decision.
+Longtime pot activist and patient Tracy Curley told VICE the news was “really, really good,” but she suspects the Crown prosecutor will appeal the decision.

 Curley was speaking by phone from Ottawa, where she attended a Senate meeting about marijuana legalization.